unstable-errors/q-q/README.md

     <img src="https://img.shields.io/github/commit-activity/m/unstable-errors/q-q?style=for-the-badge"/>
   </p>

+# Is this actully useful in any way?

+q>q is not designed to be useful.
+It is a proof of concept application and also just a fun application to use when you're bored!

 # Documentation

 To compile/install/run q-q, you need rust, which you can install [here](https://www.rust-lang.org/tools/install).
 You will also need to run `git clone https://github.com/unstable-errors/q-q.git` if you're on Linux/MacOS.
 If you're on Windows download and unzip the zip file of the source code.
 Right now, we are still in pre-alpha, if we had releases yet, you would get the source code from the release, if you want to know if you can even compile it, if theres a little X symbol next to the commit, something went wrong with compiling it on one platform (or github actions is bugging try compiling it yourself anyways)